Scientists mystified, wary, as Africa avoids COVID disaster

 Fewer than 6% of people in Africa are vaccinated.
 For months, the WHO has described Africa as “one of the least affected regions in the world” in its weekly pandemic reports.

 Some researchers say the continent’s younger population — the average age is 20 versus about 43 in Western Europe — in addition to their lower rates of urbanization and tendency to spend time outdoors, may have spared it the more lethal effects of the virus so far.
-Several studies are probing whether there might be other explanations, including genetic reasons or exposure to other diseases.
+Several studies are probing whether there might be other explanations, including genetic reasons or past infection with parasitic diseases.

+On Friday, researchers working in Uganda said they found COVID-19 patients with high rates of exposure to malaria were less likely to suffer severe disease or death than people with little history of the disease.

+“We went into this project thinking we would see a higher rate of negative outcomes in people with a history of malaria infections because that’s what was seen in patients co-infected with malaria and Ebola,” said Jane Achan, a senior research advisor at the Malaria Consortium and a co-author of the study.
+“We were actually quite surprised to see the opposite — that malaria may have a protective effect.”

 Christian Happi, director of the African Center of Excellence for Genomics of Infectious Diseases at Redeemer’s University in Nigeria, said authorities are used to curbing outbreaks even without vaccines and credited the extensive networks of community health workers.